akira-kurogane/mongodb-guide/content/guide_intro/_index.md

 The NoSQL databases for the most part came with a huge benefit for this businesses / websites - easy data partitioning.
 You don't program the distribution logic in your application, instead you leave it to the database driver or the db server node you connect to.

-(They mostly also included replication, making automatic database failover another thing that happens on the other 'side' of the database driver.
-See the separate section for this though.)
+The NoSQL databases mostly also included replication, making automatic database failover another thing that happens on the other 'side' of the database driver.
+See the separate section for this though.

-Which field(s) you should pick as the _shard key_ is an important decision that you need to make for yourself, but after that your MongoDB cluster will allow you to grow your data up to (<tt>Single server storage size</tt>) x (100's).
+Which field(s) should be chosen to partition data is still a very important decision that you need to make for yourself, but after that your MongoDB cluster will allow you to grow your data up to (<tt>Single server storage size</tt>) x (100's).

 ### Get bigger quickly